 Yes, we do enrol new patients.
-Both Dr Ong, Dr Hursthouse and Dr Michael Hoogerbrug are currently registering new patients in limited numbers.
+Dr Dulani Jayamaha, Dr Ong, Dr Sue Hawken & Dr Richard Hursthouse are currently registering new patients in limited numbers.
 If you would like to become a new patient at Browns Bay Medical Centre please phone reception.
-If you can be registered you can download a BBMC Enrolment form May 2017, a New Patient Medical Questionnaire and a Transfer of Records Request.
-Please also read the Privacy Statement which goes with this.
+If you can be registered you can download a BBMC Enrolment Form, a New Patient Medical Questionnaire and a Transfer Medical Records Please also read the Privacy Statement which goes with this.
 All new patients need to provide a copy of either their passport or birth certificate to show eligibility to be able to enrol within Primary Health Care in NZ.

 PLEASE HELP US RUN ON TIME

 You can help us keep to our appointment schedule by telling our receptionist if your problem is urgent or will require extra time.
 Please be sure to tell us if you are coming for a diving, driving, insurance or immigration medical, surgery, IUD insertion, or for multiple problems.
 Please be realistic about what we can deal with in a single 15-minute consultation.
 If you have multiple problems please consider making a double appointment.
 Unpredictable circumstances mean that occasionally we may run late and we ask for your understanding if this happens.
 You are encouraged to identify with one family doctor.
 However should the doctor of your choice be unavailable the other doctors have access to your records so that continuity of care is assured.

 We deal with all sorts of accidents and sports injuries on a daily basis.
 For urgent acute injuries we can usually see you immediately.
 We have two treatment rooms where most skin injuries are managed.
 Referral can be arranged for x-rays, further treatment, or specialist opinion.